For some color, texture, height, and drama, look at adding some summer bulbs to your garden.

 For those who prefer plants for foliage that gives the garden the tropical experience, there’s a better variety that offers good foliage called taro.

 These airy plants bloom flowers that are sphere-shaped.
 However, they are late and high summer bloomers and might keep you waiting before they appear.

-They are commonly called nodding onion and are perennial.
-Their blooms have charming-shape heads that weave in the summer.
+They are commonly called nodding onions and are perennial.
+Their blooms have charming-shaped heads that weave in the summer.

 Check out the other ornamental onions (alliums) with magnificent blooms!

 They are known to attract various species of bees.
-They can appear in pink or white shades, and are edible as well as ornamental.
+They can appear in pink or white shades and are edible and ornamental.

 It is commonly known as the Gayfeather; sounds a little bit funny, but it blooms gorgeous flower stalks that attract a lot of bees and butterflies.